Specific Keywords are in red

 When I use white chalk for my drawings on toned paper, I use two different types.
 The first is a white chalk pencil by Generals.
 This is a cheaper pencil and the pigment is cut with more clay.
 The result is that the white chalk is fairly reserved and muted.
 I will then use a Conte Paris white pastel pencil to add the brightest brights on top of the Generals chalk.

 Some miscellaneous supplies that I use in my works are kneaded erasers, micro tip eraser, knife and sandpaper for sharpening, blending stump, stiff and soft brushes, chamois, a white and a black mirror, and plumb lines or measuring stick.

 My favorite high quality drawing paper that I use straight from the pad or tone it to my desired value is Legions Stonehendge paper.
 This is pretty expensive paper but is worth every penny.
 I just make sure to reserve the Stonehendge for rendered drawings.
 For charcoal, I use either Roma paper, or Arches Cold Press.
 Every charcoal drawing that is currently on my website was done on Roma paper or toned Roma paper.

-For my paintings, I like to make my own Belgium Linen canvases because I have found that most store bought canvases (both cotton and linen) are below subpar for skill based painting.
+For my paintings, I like to make my own Belgium Linen canvases because I have found that most store bought canvases (both cotton and linen) are subpar for skill based painting.
 They are much more affordable than making your own but the quality and longevity are extremely compromised.
-I am also experimenting with applying rabbit skin glue and led grounds to birch panels for larger paintings and small plein air studies.
+I am also experimenting with applying rabbit skin glue and lead grounds to birch panels for larger paintings and small plein air studies.